yanshay/spoolease-docs/docs/30-quickstart/30-link-tag-to-spool.md

 6. **Next Steps**
 You can now use the spool with SpoolEase.
 Common follow-up actions include:

-- **Encoding tag information** to enable [Virtual Tag](view-tag-info) functionality.
+- **Encoding tag information** to enable [Virtual Label](view-tag-info) functionality.
 This lets you view the spool’s details on your mobile phone by scanning the tag.
 - **Calibrating K (pressure advance)**.
 This consumes filament, so it should be done **after you weighted the spool in its full state as described above**.
 Once calibration is complete, set the calibrated K value in the spool’s edit dialog in the inventory application.